 Brian Carroll is an information security leader with over 15 years of progressive experience in data protection, governance, risk management, and compliance.
 Brian has extensive experience in resource, program, and project management within the banking/finance, defense, government, healthcare, insurance, manufacturing, and telecommunications industries.

 Brian is a goal-oriented team player skilled in network engineering, security engineering, and information systems analysis.
 He has an accomplished record of bridging business and technology goals to deliver complex enterprise technology solutions.
-Brian Carroll has a proven ability to work with both technical and executive level staff, contributing as a trusted adviser and subject matter expert.
+Brian has a proven ability to work with both technical and executive level staff, contributing as a trusted adviser and subject matter expert.

-Brian attended the University of Denver where he studied history and international relations.
+Brian attended the University of Denver where he studied history and international security.
 He is a member of the Truman National Security Project, Internet Society, Institute of Electrical and Electronics Engineers (IEEE), Colorado Technology Association, and the U.S. Army Signal Corps Regimental Association.

 Brian Carroll lives and works in Los Angeles, California.